joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 **First, you have taken a risk.** Your decision might not work out the way you thought!
 That future value might not materialize.
 Those future better options might not become available to you.
 Or they might!

 That's the nature of risk-taking.
 You are less than 100% certain about the cost and benefit of doing a thing.
 You can't guarantee a particular outcome.
-This comes with the territory of risk-taking.
+This all comes with the territory of risk-taking.
 But smart risk-taking can be a very profitable activity, as many wealthy people will tell you.

 **Second, you have made a _strategic_ decision.** You have made a specific choice to do something *now* because of the _future benefit_ of that decision.

-When I'm working with coaching clients, I often ask them: "What is the strategic value of this opportunity?"
+When I'm working with clients, I often ask them: "What is the strategic value of this opportunity?"

 When I ask this question, I'm asking them to focus on _what this opportunity might lead to_, or _what future value they might create_ by saying "yes" to this opportunity.

 If the opportunity is client work that is likely to be very profitable _and_  might lead to desirable future opportunities or significant future value (beyond just the revenue from the engagement), then it's an easy decision.
 This is a "have your cake and eat it too" opportunity.
-These are wonderful, but earlier in our careers, few of us get these kinds of opportunities.
+These are wonderful, but earlier in our careers, few of us regularly get these kinds of opportunities.

 Instead, when you're earlier in your career or trying to transition from implementation to advice work, you're more often getting opportunities that are comprised in some way.
 They might meet short-term revenue needs but not offer any strategic value.
 Or they might offer strategic value but generate only very modest immediate revenue.